 How important is creating successful eCommerce surveys for your online business?

 Customer research is a critical part of any online business, especially an eCommerce store.
 While there are many ways of conducting research, the most common and generally most effective way is just to ask people what they want.

 Would you like to see this car in neon green, for example, or would you prefer a dark blue?
 Online retail surveys are a great way to ensure you are spending your resources on the areas that have the most potential to bring in more sales.
-Too often however, surveys go out and get response rates in the single digits.
+Too often however, eCommerce surveys go out and get response rates in the single digits.
 So here are a few quick tips to ensure you are getting the most from your customer research initiatives by asking the right retail survey questions.